 Are you breastfeeding?
 This may help or hinder your weight loss plans.
 There’s no hard and fast rule for breastfeeding and weight loss.
 Many women find that their body holds onto fat during breastfeeding and others find that the weight falls right off.

 Breastfeeding means that you need to consume extra calories during the day.
 In fact you need at least 300 extra calories, and even up to 600 extra calories!
 Breastfeeding mothers should not consume less than 1500 calories a day.

-This is a super spiffy version of the postpartum weight loss chart that I used after I gave birth to my second son.
+This is an updated version of the postpartum weight loss chart that I used after I gave birth to my second son.
 It is designed that you can plan how many pounds you’d like to lose per week and then track your weight loss to compare and help you get to your goal weight.

 You can make the chart for as many weeks as you’d like, but I’ve included 10 weeks on the chart.

 The first part is to plan your weight loss – what do you intend to lose?
 Fill it out when you come home from the hospital!
 The second part is to record what your actual weight loss is.
 Did you meet your goal?!